• Art Magazine

 Professional artists undergo years of training, developing their individual artistic style.
 The AI model also relies on imitating existing styles and benefits from training with them, without compensating the artists responsible.
 This effectively ends their ability to earn a living.

-As the imitation of synthetic art continues to increase among popular artists, it displaces original artwork in search results, further impairing the artist's ability to promote and showcase work to potential clients.
+The imitation of synthetic art by popular artists continues to increase.
+This pushes original artwork out of search results, further impairing the artist's ability to promote themselves and showcase their work to potential clients.

 Ultimately, these copycat attacks demoralize art students training to become future artists.
 Art students see their future careers being replaced by AI models.